Search Contact information

 int j;

-Fails (undefined reference to 'i') because foo1.cc expects an 'i' variable to be available from another file.
+Fails (undefined reference to 'i') because the first file expects an 'i' variable to be available from another file.

 static int i;